prashanth1k/prashanth1k/README.md

 &nbsp;

 I don't have a lot of smart things to say, but I do write a bit.

-- techformist.com: Web development, Javascript, SSGs, C#.
+- techformist.com: Web development, Javascript, SSGs, C#
 - crmcog.com: all things CRM

 &nbsp;

 ### 💬 Talk to me about

-- 🌱Web
-- ⚡CRM & enterprise software
+🌱 Web | ⚡ CRM & enterprise software | 🔭 Philosophy
-- 🔭Philosophy

 You can reach me on [prashanth1k@Twitter](https://twitter.com/prashanth1k).